raspberrypilearning/sense-hat-marble-maze/worksheet.md

 ## Adding a marble

 1. You're going to need a marble to go in your maze.
 This can be achieved by changing one of the LEDs in the maze list to be white.
-Start by createing a variable to store the colour white, up where you have set the other colours.
+Start by creating a variable to store the colour white, up where you have set the other colours.

 	```python
 	w = (255,255,255)
 	```

 1. Then you can set the starting position of the marble.
-You can use the variable `x` to store the horizontal position and the variable `y` to store the vertical positon. (**If you're using y to store a vertical positon, it's important to ensure you don't ever store the colour yellow with a `y`)
+You can use the variable `x` to store the horizontal position and the variable `y` to store the vertical position. (**If you're using y to store a vertical position, it's important to ensure you don't ever store the colour yellow with a `y`**)

 	```python
 	x = 1